pfroud/bike-prices/README.md

 <a href="histogramColor.png?raw=true"><img src="histogramColor.png"></a>
 </p>

 This version of the Histogram makes you compare models to each other, but the histogram should compare versions within a model.
+I went back to the solid black Histogram and preserved the colored version here.